Free Emotional Abuse TEST

 He doesn’t technically lie, but he also doesn’t tell you the full truth.

 He “forgets” to mention he had lunch with a female coworker.
 He doesn’t tell you about financial decisions that affect the family.
-He withholds affection, information, or clarity, keeping you in a fog of uncertainty—while still insisting he’s honest.
+He withholds affection, information, or clarity, keeping you in a fog of uncertainty.
+While insisting he’s being honest.

 This is a form of emotional manipulation that makes him the gatekeeper of reality.
 Getting away from it will help you thrive.